stanley-gu/standardsCh/chapter.md

 ### Physiome Repository

-The CellML model repository represents a relatively simple storage facility for CellML models.Although all the models in the repository were freely accessible to the public, there was no mechanism in place to promote the sharing of models with their revision history intact.
+The CellML model repository represents a relatively straightforward storage facility for CellML models.
+Although all the models in the repository were freely accessible to the public, there was no mechanism in place to promote the sharing of models with their revision history intact.
 Furthermore, collaboration between several researchers is often required during the development of a model.
 Collaboration on a model can be greatly simplified by a tool which records the change history of a model, and makes that history available to other collaborators.
 Finally, once a model is ready to be published, it must be indexed and presented so that it can be easily searched for and viewed, thereby avoiding unnecessary duplication of modeling efforts.
 Since it was not possible to extend the original repository software to support these more advanced usage requirements, a complete rewrite was required, and the Physiome Model Repository 2 (PMR2) was created [@yu2011physiome].

 Workspaces, distributed version control systems and model revision history All the files related to a particular model are stored together in PMR2 within a defined workspace, which can be regarded as a folder.
-The implementation of workspaces uses a distributed version control system (DVCS) called Mercurial [@o2007distributed].
+The implementation of workspaces uses a distributed version control system called Mercurial [@o2007distributed].
 By providing version tracking, this system ensures that users within a group cannot accidentally overwrite or purge changes of other users.
 Furthermore, each change made to a model, or its associated files, is recorded as a single change with a time-stamped, informative comment from an identifiable user describing the changes they have made.
-As model files are progressively altered, the changesets preserve the history of model development.
-Finally, even if two users simultaneously change the same model file, distinct changesets allow their work to be later merged in a controlled manner.
+As model files are progressively altered, the change logs preserve the history of model development.
+Finally, even if two users simultaneously change the same model file, distinct change logs allow their work to be later merged in a controlled manner.

 ### JWS Online